The BA (Hons) Creative Arts degree

 Studying with the OCA

-With our open learning approach, the OCA provides a real alternative to traditional campus based learning.
+With our flexible distance learning approach, the OCA provides a real alternative to traditional campus based learning.
 Our inspiring course materials enable you to work at your own pace, in your own time, and whenever you choose to study.
 We have a thriving community of students all following their passion and achieving at the highest levels, supported by tutors who are experienced teachers and practising artists, writers, photographers, visual communicators or musicians.
 As you work towards your degree, your work will be assessed against a set of criteria by our accrediting university the UCA, one of Europe’s largest specialist universities for art, design, architecture, media and communication.
 This enables you to gain HE credits towards your degree and is based on an examination of your course portfolio rather than a formal exam.
 Click here to find out more about studying with the OCA.

 The flexibility of the OCA means you can complete your degree to suit you, taking anything from 3 to 12 years.
 The full degree programme must be completed in 12 years.